Updated May 2018

 GDPR looks daunting on the surface, so let's break it down.

 - Consent.
-Companies must ask for consent to store individuals' data.
+Companies must ask for consent to store individuals' data, unless data can be handled for a different reason, for example, because it's your legal obligation.
 Consent must be 'positive' (not the default option).
 The language used should be clear and straightforward, and it must be as easy to withdraw consent, too.

 - Strengthened data rights.
 Individuals have more rights when it comes to their data.
 This includes the right to access their data from data controllers at no cost (unless the request is unfounded, excessive, or has been made numerous times), the right to be forgotten (under certain circumstances), the right to have their data rectified (if it is inaccurate or incomplete), and the right to data portability (in other words, transferring personal data to other IT services).